-Mark and Patti Bean are members of Wycliffe Bible Translators working among Quechua speakers in the Andes mountains of central Peru.
+Mark and Patti serve with Wycliffe Bible Translators, working among Quechua speakers in the Andes mountains of central Peru.

 Recent Blog Posts More

 * Prayer is appreciated for Patti as she finishes up teaching a course online for new missionaries hoping to learn Quechua in the areas where they find themselves—three different Quechua languages.
 It’s been very stretching as she and Mark have had to develop materials for it.

 * Pray for Mark as he continues to check both Old and New Testament Scripture translations.

 We recently visited the art museum on the campus of Oberlin College with friends.
 Since we tend to browse at different rates, we weren’t always in the same gallery together.
 Mark called me back at one point to be sure that I had seen some of the fine detail.
 Each tiny brush stroke came together to depict delicate lace as it folded over itself.
 It was an impressive display of careful painstaking work, and then repeated thousands of times throughout the painting to make the whole.